cdebanil/dash-as-sh/README.md

 # dash-as-sh
-Shell script which uses shellcheck to detect bashisms.
-If bashisms are present then shebang is changed from /bin/sh to /bin/bash
+Shell script which uses [shellcheck](https://github.com/koalaman/shellcheck) to detect bashisms in scripts with "/bin/sh" or "/usr/bin/env sh" shebang.
+If bashisms are present then shebang is changed from sh to bash.